top of page

 Are Kooikers good with other dogs?

-Kooikers are generally indifferent to other dogs.
-They would rather observe from afar but will play and frolic with dogs in their own family.
+Kooikers range between being indifference and annoyance with strange dogs.
+They would rather observe from afar but will get along well with dogs in their own family.
+There are a few dogs who I call "anomalies" because they are sociable with every strange person and dog they meet, but this is not typical and it's best to expect the opposite when considering this breed.
 They don't like strange dogs in their faces and aren't afraid to let them know.
 They are prone to reactivity, and therefore it's very important to socialize them appropriately from puppyhood and throughout their life.
 Don't expect them to want to be friends with every dog they meet.
 Same-sex aggression is also common in the breed.
 They don't generally make good dog park dogs (although I wouldn't recommend dog parks in general).
 Read more about temperament HERE!

 Do Kooikers make good family dogs?

 It depends.
 They are sensitive and don't do well with loud noises and erratic movements.
-No ethical kooiker breeder would advertise them as "good family dogs", but this doesn't mean they wouldn't make a good companion for a family with children.
-Their family should be careful to teach their children how to properly interact with their kooiker, and appropriately socialize their kooiker to lots of children from an early age.
-They do best with older, respectful children who are taught about proper canine body language and boundaries.
+No ethical kooiker breeder would advertise them as "good family dogs" as you would for Golden or Labrador Retrievers, but this doesn't mean they wouldn't make good companions for families with children.
+For a family looking to add a Kooiker, it's important to teach them how to properly interact with their puppy and appropriately socialize to lots of children from early on.
+They do best with respectful school-age children who are taught about proper canine body language and boundaries.
 Read more about temperament HERE!

 Are Kooikers a healthy breed?

 Kooikerhondjes are a generally healthy breed, but there are a few diseases and issues that some individuals may be prone to, including patellar luxation, kidney disease, and hereditary eye disorders.
 The VHNK (Dutch Kooiker Club) runs an international health database for submissions either from local clubs or from individuals.
-Owners can send bloodwork directly to Utrecht University in the Netherlands, and their results for VWB and ENM get mailed back.
+Owners can order a swab kit via Combibreed, and their results for vWD, ENM, and Polymyositis get mailed back.
 OFA (Orthopedic Foundation for Animals) is used to score hip and elbow x-rays and as a database to submit and register all of the dog's health testing records.
-American Kooiker owners are encouraged to email the VHNK health committee at info-cie@kooikerhondje.nl with testing results from the OFA.
+American Kooiker owners and breeders are encouraged to submit health data twice a year via the NKCSC submission portal.
 Read more about health HERE!

 Do Kooikers have a lot of energy?